sindresorhus/awesome-scifi/readme.md

 > In a future where a special police unit is able to arrest murderers before they commit their crimes, an officer from that unit is himself accused of a future murder.

 #### [Moon](http://www.imdb.com/title/tt1182345/) (2009) [8.0]

+This is one of the best drawn-out psychodrama films about space out there, along with 2001: A Space Odyssey and Solaris.
+Sam Bell is the pretty much the only actor in the film, and his lonely acting makes you feel the loneliness of isolation.
+This film is also fantastic for its powerful score. - [@RichardLitt](https://github.com/RichardLitt)

 > Astronaut Sam Bell has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet’s power problems.